dotlang/language/README.md

 `var v: A{}; var t = A.x();`

 ###Enum
-Enums are considered `int`.
+Enums are considered variables with a limited set of possible values.

 ```
-//values are optional but if you specify, you have to set value for all
+//values are optional but if you specify, you have to set value for all - you can use any literal for the values
 type DoW := enum { SAT=0, SUN=1,... };
 x: DoW = DoW.SAT;
 if ( int(x) == 0 ) ...
 if ( x == DoW.SUN ) ...
+type State := enum { ACTIVE='active', DISABLED='disabled' };
 ```
 - You can attach constraints to enums.

 ###Union